 Penn State coach James Franklin radio show recap: 3 key takeaways

-Penn State head coach James Franklin returned for his second weekly radio show of the 2021 season Thursday evening, this time coming off a 16-10 upset win at No. 12 Wisconsin last weekend.
+Penn State head coach James Franklin once again held his weekly radio show Thursday evening, but this time just two days out from another clash pitting two Top 25-ranked programs.

-Joining host Steve Jones and a crowd at The Field restaurant in State College, Franklin took questions from fans in the audience as the Nittany Lions continue their preparations for Ball State this weekend in a much-anticipated return to Beaver Stadium.
+Joining host Steve Jones and a crowd at The Field restaurant in State College, Franklin took questions from fans in the audience as the No. 10-ranked Nittany Lions continue their preparations for No. 20-ranked Auburn this weekend in a much-hyped return to the White Out environment described as one of, if not the, best in college football.

 Here's a look at three of the key takeaways from Franklin's appearance: